Property factors and managers

 What property factors do

-gardens
+paths and gardens

-When you need a factor
+When you must hire a property factor

-If you bought your home through the Right to Buy scheme, the council or housing association you bought from may have been able to appoint a property factor.
-This could be for up to 30 years or until two-thirds of the homes in your block have been sold through the scheme.
+If you bought your home through Right to Buy, the council or housing association may have appointed a property factor.
+This can be for up to 30 years or until two-thirds of the homes in your block have been sold through the scheme.

 Paying for a factor